cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### Disk Space

+This is the one that killed the endeavor for me.
 I deleted the copy of the dataset I made in the Ubuntu home directory after I was able to access the original.
 I noticed that my disk usage didn't decrease after I deleted the 48GB of images.
 This is also a [known](https://github.com/microsoft/WSL/issues/4699) problem with WSL.
 There is another [workaround](https://github.com/microsoft/WSL/issues/4699#issuecomment-635673427) where you can manually release unused disk space that involves the following steps.

-1. Open PowerShell as an Administrator and navigate to the folder containing the virtual hard drive file for your distribution.
+1. Open PowerShell as an Administrator.
+2. Navigate to the folder containing the virtual hard drive file for your distribution.
-2. Shutdown WSL.
+3. Shutdown WSL.
-3. Run [`optimize-vhd`](https://docs.microsoft.com/en-us/powershell/module/hyper-v/optimize-vhd?view=win10-ps) for the virtual hard drive.
+4. Run [`optimize-vhd`](https://docs.microsoft.com/en-us/powershell/module/hyper-v/optimize-vhd?view=win10-ps) for the virtual hard drive.

 ```powershell
 cd C:\Users\UserName_Here\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc\LocalState